Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 interface which endpoint it should use to process the particular request (you can use {*url} one to handle all the requests).
 It is done the similar way as the MVC routes configuration (endpoint is something like route and controller at once;
 endpoints support URL parameters too).
-Also, you can specify which C# class (implementation of the ``IRequestProcessor`` interface) will process the request.
+Also, you can specify which C# class (implementation of the ``IRequestProcessor`` interface) will process the request and return the result.
 You can write your own implementations of that interface and use them to process the requests.
 Specify the view name that we have created earlier that will be used by this endpoint to render the response.
 Click the :guilabel:`Save` button to create our new endpoint: